Prtfw/hello_world_react_solidity/README.md

 ...end of optional...

-- install packages in ipromise_app
+- install packages (yarn install / npm install) in ./ipromise_app
 - npm / yarn start and navigate to localhost:3000

-poke around + have fun
+poke around + have fun (you need to have installed and signed-in to your metamask chrome plugin for the frontend to work)